cjacker/opensource-toolchain-ch32v/README.md

 ## For CH32V EVT Packages

-After 'CH32VxxxEVT.ZIP' downloaded, the conversion process as below:

 ```
 git clone https://github.com/cjacker/ch32v_evt_makefile_gcc_project_template
 cd ch32v_evt_makefile_gcc_project_template
 ./generate_project_from_evt.sh <part>
 ```
 the '<part>' can be obtained with running `./generate_project_from_evt.sh` without any args.

 Then type `make` to build the project.